S-MUDALIAR/Zidio-connect-internship-job-management-web-portal/README.md

    4. All contributors and testers

 ## 📞 Support
-   For support, email palmiasaksham@gmail.com or create an issue in the repository.
+   For support, email sejalmudaliar774@gmail.com or create an issue in the repository.

 ## 🔗 Related Projects
-ZIDIOConnect Frontend - React.js frontend application ( IN WORK ) 🚀
+ZIDIOConnect Frontend - React.js frontend application ( IN WORK )

-If you find this project helpful, please give it a ⭐ on GitHub!
->>>>>>> a3c5418 (Initial commit)